 from that the following bits might still be of interest to people:

-#fvwm– the channel on
+#fvwm– the channel which was originally hosted on

 Although I am not academic, I used to do a lot of writing – be it techical documentation or writing for on-line journals.